ArronJablonowski/OpenClawNotes/README.md

 If the system has been used for personal use, a brand new admin account should be created.
 Then delete out any prior personal use accounts from the system entirely. *Best practice would be to fully re-image/reload MacOS for a fresh system.*

 - **Make an Admin User:** This account will be used to run admin tasks only, and NOT LLMs. *(Settings > Users & Groups > Add User)*
-  - Login via the GUI and go through the initial setup screens.
-Do Not sign into your AppleID.
+  - Login to the new account via the GUI and go through the initial setup screens.
+DO NOT sign into your AppleID.
 Skip it.
   - Set a static (fixed) IP address.
   - Disable rotating MAC if using a DHCP lease and WiFi *(Settings > Network > WiFi > SSID's (...) > Network Settings > Private WiFi address > Set to: "Fixed")*
   - Set Screen timeout *(Settings > Lock Screen)*